Public speaking nerves is something which can effect even the most seasoned and talented professional.

-As far as public speaking and presenting is concerned there really is no more effective way of connecting with your audience than making eye contact with them; it really is the jewel in the crown of high impact presenting.
+As far as public speaking and presenting is concerned, there is no more effective way of connecting with your audience than making eye contact with them.
+It really is the ‘jewel in the crown’ of high impact presenting.

 14. Please make them feel something

-Switch your mindset, energy and focus to connecting emotionally with your audience and dismiss the idea of dumping information on them and trying to impress them or be perfect.
-As you focus your attention on making your audience feel something emotionally you will feel less anxious as you become far more interested in them than yourself.
+Dismiss the idea of dumping information on them, trying to impress them or be perfect.
+As you focus your attention on making your audience feel something emotionally, you will feel less anxious.

 15. Watch your posture

-A strong, balanced and relaxed posure will go a long way to helping you to feel far more confident as you speak.
-A good stance will not only make you feel more alert and powerful on your feet but it will tell your audience that you are engaged and interested in them.
+A strong, balanced and relaxed posture will go a long way to helping you to feel far more confident as you speak.
+A good stance will not only make you feel more alert and powerful on your feet, it will tell your audience that you are engaged and interested in them.

 Stand tall and proud.
 Your physiology will play a huge part in how you feel.